MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-all-xor-aggfunction.md

 ---
 title: binary_all_xor() (aggregation function) - Azure Data Explorer
-description: Learn how to use the binary_all_xor() function to aggregate values using the binary 'xor' operation. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the binary_all_xor() function to aggregate values using the binary XOR operation. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022